 B A C K U P

-The Education Office of Information Technology would like to urge everyone in the College of Education to formulate a personal or office strategy for backing up your mission/career critical data and documents.
+The Education Office of Information Technology recommends that all users, offices and projects formulate a long-term strategy for backing up your mission critical data and documents.

-If you have created intellectual property that is stored electronically, we recommend that you create your own strategic backup plan!
-Please do not rely on "server backups" as your sole personal or office document backup plan.
-Even servers crash and believe it or not, sometimes server backups fail!
-You should personally initiate your own backup plan.
-Be proactive about it because no one else understands the value of your intellectual property as much as you do.
+If you have created intellectual property that is stored electronically, we recommend that you create a strategic backup plan.
+We do not recommend relying solely on automated server backups as a long-term backup plan.
+Even servers crash or malfunction, and sometimes server backups fail.
+So the best policy is to personally initiate your own backup plan.
+Be proactive about backups because no one else understands the value of your intellectual property as much as you do.
 If a file server or email server contains the only copy of your intellectual property, your data is at risk.
 Server backups are generally short term backup solutions.
-If you have produced intellectual property over a period of years, you should implement a life-long backup and security strategy.
-You never know when "life will happen" and you'll no longer have access to data on XYZ server or account.
-Make sure you have a backup in your personal possesion at all times.
+If you have produced intellectual property over a period of years, you should think about a long-term backup and security strategy that supersedes any particular workplace storage system or single point of failure.
+You never know when "life will happen" and access to data on XYZ server or account is lost.
+Make sure a backup of your intellectual property is in your possession at all times.
 Responsibility for backing up data and documents rests with the owner of the data.

 What needs to be backed up?

-You (or your office) may own data that resides in several places.
+You, or your office, may own data that resides in several places.
 So it is important to initially locate all your important data when formulating a backup strategy.
-A backup should include data and documents located on: office computers, home computers, departmental file servers, web servers, Purdue career accounts, TaskStream accounts, flash drives, email accounts, etc. There are many kinds of data & documents.
-At minimum, you probably have lots of Word and Excel documents.
-You may also have: SPSS or SAS data; digital audio / video / photo data; PowerPoint projects, programming projects, web sites + associated files; web browser bookmarks / favorites; Outlook email files used to store email on a local PC; etc.
+A backup should include data and documents located on: office computers, home computers, departmental file servers, web servers, email accounts, clouds storage services, external storage devices, etc. There are many kinds of data & documents.
+At minimum, you probably have lots of Word, Excel and PowerPoint documents.
+You may also have: research data stes; SPSS or SAS data; digital audio / video / photo data; programming projects, web browser bookmarks/favorites; email archives; etc.

 How do you do it?